Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 \subsubsection{A topological description of the ancestor of the envelope.}

+We next seek to clarify the nature of these basic extremal points $\bnd(X,Y)$, from which the \enquote{cone on cone} is built (cf. Theorem \ref{thm:env:shape}(iii) and (iv)).
+Those results say that each of $\rbd(X,Y)$ and $\lbd(X,Y)$ is a cone over $\bnd(X,Y)$, and also that $\env(X,Y)$ is a cone over either $\rbd(X,Y)$ or $\lbd(X,Y)$: this justifies the phrase \enquote{cone on cone} for $\env(X,Y)$.

-We next seek to clarify the nature of these basic extremal points $\bnd(X,Y)$, from which the cone on cone is built.
-The basic topological quantity associated to an envelope is the maximally stretched lamination $\Lambda(X,Y)$, and so we aim for an answer that involves only that object.
+Now, the basic topological quantity associated to an envelope is the maximally stretched lamination $\Lambda(X,Y)$, and so we aim for an answer that involves only that object.

-Alternatively, our next result parametrizes out-envelopes and in-envelopes using \emph{$\lambda$-straightened laminations}.
+Moving towards that topological characterization of $\bnd(X,Y)$, our next result parametrizes out-envelopes and in-envelopes using \emph{$\lambda$-straightened laminations}.
 Let $X\in\T(S)$.
-For any chain recurrent geodesic lamination $\lambda$, let $\cone(\lambda)$ be the set of $\lambda$-straightened measured laminations in $X\setminus\lambda$ (we refer to Definition \ref{def:ad:lamination} for relevant definitions).
+For any chain recurrent geodesic lamination $\lambda$, let $\cone(\lambda)$ be the set of $\lambda$-straightened measured laminations in $X\setminus\lambda$ (see Definition \ref{def:ad:lamination}.
 Define where $(\gamma,t)\sim(\gamma',t')$ if $t=t'=0$.
-Since there is a bijection between geodesic laminations on any two homeomorphic hyperbolic surfaces, we see that $\Theta(\lambda)$ is independent of the choice of $X$.
+Since there is a bijection between geodesic laminations on any two homeomorphic hyperbolic surfaces, we see that $\Theta^{out}(\lambda)$ is independent of the choice of $X$.